entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (2024): "Forey (1998, char.
 5) coded for the presence or absence of the dorsal laminae of the premaxillae.
 It seems that some taxa were originally coded as "?" by Forey (1998) when the dorsal lamina was reduced (e.g., *Allenypterus*, *Lochmocercus*).
-The extent of the dorsal laminae is taken into consideration in our character 10."
+The extent of the dorsal laminae is taken into consideration in our Character 10."

 > - The coding of *Qujingodus* is 0.

 ### 10. Dorsal lamina of premaxilla, completeness of: complete (0), invaginated (1), reduced (2). (ordered)
-> Forey (1991), character 10.
+> Forey (1991), Character 10.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (2024): "The three character-states form a morphocline.
-Character 10 is linked with character 9."
+Character 10 is linked with Character 9."

 > - The coding of *Qujingodus* is ?.

 ### 11. Dorsal lamina of premaxilla, perforation of: perforated by ethmoid commissure (0), not perforated by ethmoid commissure (1).
-> Cloutier (1991a), Cloutier (1991b), character 6.
+> Cloutier (1991a), Cloutier (1991b), Character 6.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (2024): "Character 11 is linked to character 9."
+> - Clement *et al.* (2024): "Character 11 is linked to Character 9."

 > - The coding of *Qujingodus* is ?.

 ### 12. Premaxilla ventral margin, shape of: arched (0), not arched (1).
-> Lu & Zhu (2009), character 19, modified.
+> Lu & Zhu (2009), Character 19, modified.

 > - Character XX in 'early gnathostome phylogeny dataset'.